Driving with a Pain Pump: What You Need to Know

 Before we even consider a permanent implant, we start with a trial period.
 This is a crucial step that lets us see exactly how your body responds to the medication and if a pain pump is the right solution for your chronic pain.
 During the trial, a temporary catheter delivers medication to assess its effectiveness in reducing your pain and stiffness.
 This process helps us determine if you’re a good candidate for a long-term device and allows us to fine-tune the dosage.
 Think of it as a test drive—it ensures the treatment plan is perfectly tailored to you before you commit, giving you peace of mind.
 You can learn more about what to expect in our Patient Center.

-Our Commitment to Your Ongoing Support
+You’re Not Alone: Our Commitment to Your Care

 Our care for you doesn’t end when the procedure is over.
 Your recovery journey is just as important as the treatment itself, and we’re here to support you throughout the entire process.
 Full recovery typically takes about six to eight weeks, and during this time, it’s important to be mindful of your activities to avoid putting any strain on the catheter.
 We’ll provide you with detailed post-surgery instructions and schedule regular follow-up appointments to monitor your progress.
 Open communication is key, so we encourage you to contact us with any questions or concerns.
 We’re dedicated to ensuring your recovery is smooth and your pain management is effective for the long haul.